Deserted Medieval Villages

 There are around 3000 known deserted medieval villages (DMVs) in Britain: settlements which were abandoned and eventually disappeared almost entirely.
 We can trace these lost villages through historic maps, archival records, and through the ephemeral remains visible on the ground, in LiDAR survey data, and through geophysical survey.

-Uncovering the Tweed has explored evidence for the supposed settlement and hospital adjacent to the site of Horndean Church (now ruinous), and has undertaken topographical survey at Upsettlington.
+Uncovering the Tweed has explored evidence for the supposed settlement and hospital adjacent to the site of Horndean Church (now ruinous), and has undertaken topographical survey and excavations at Upsettlington.

 Geophysical survey and excavations have shed new light on this deserted medieval settlement to the east of the current village of Horndean.
-More info coming soon!
+More info via the link below!

 • A woman wearing a red coat, standing in a grassy field at a tripod with a drawing board and alidade on the top, with a measuring tape dangling down the side